 Google Citation: https://scholar.google.com/citations?user=eiy4D-YAAAAJ&hl=en

-6. Yao Fei, Wu Jiansheng*, Li Weifeng*, 2018, Estimating daily PM2.5 concentrations in Beijing using 750-m VIIRS IP AOD retrievals and a nested spatiotemporal statistical model.
-In preparation for Science of The Total Environment.
+6. Yao Fei, Wu Jiansheng*, Li Weifeng, Peng Jian, 2019, Estimating daily PM2.5 concentrations in Beijing using 750-m VIIRS IP AOD retrievals and a nested spatiotemporal statistical model.
+Submitted to Remote Sensing.

-5. Yao Fei, Wu Jiansheng*, Li Weifeng*, 2018, A spatially structure adaptive two-stage model for retrieving ground-level PM2.5 concentrations from VIIRS AOD in China.
-Submitted to ISPRS Journal of Photogrammetry and Remote Sensing.
+5. Yao Fei, Wu Jiansheng*, Li Weifeng*, Peng Jian, 2018, A spatially structure adaptive two-stage model for retrieving ground-level PM2.5 concentrations from VIIRS AOD in China.
+ISPRS Journal of Photogrammetry and Remote Sensing.
+Accepted.
+(SCI)

 4. Yao Fei, Si Menglin, Li Weifeng*, Wu Jiansheng*, 2018, A multidimensional comparison between MODIS and VIIRS AOD in estimating ground-level PM2.5 concentrations over a heavily polluted region in China.
 Science of The Total Environment.
 618: 819-828.
 DOI: 10.1016/j.scitotenv.2017.08.209.
 (SCI)